Positive Role Models in Problematic Communities on Social Media

 The shitty dudes in the group were active in the comments.
 They mostly focused on:

-• “She may not want you involved and you should respect that” (well-intentioned but lacking thought about his feelings or the child’s)
+- “She may not want you involved and you should respect that” (well-intentioned but lacking thought about his feelings or the child’s)

 There are a bunch of dads in this group who obviously didn’t want to have kids and just did it to keep their wives, satisfy their family, or get some other sort of social benefit from it.
 These are the saddest, most resentful people in the group.

 They vent about how under appreciated they are.
-They talk about how they could’ve just ditched their partner when they got pregnant , but they “did the right thing” and thus should be worshipped like saints and not have to do anything else.
+They talk about how they could’ve just ditched their partner when they got pregnant, but they “did the right thing” and stuck around.
+Which is great until we inevitably get to the part where they think they should be worshipped like saints for not abandoning their family.
+And they often feel no obligation to do anything else to support them.

 This is what our culture does when we put pressure on people to have children.
 We create these resentful, unloving parents and subject children to their relationships as their primary examples for their own future relationships.
-And then a cycle of people who want to “do the right thing” continue this generation after generation.
+Then a cycle of people who want to “do the right thing” continue this generation after generation.
 It’s incredibly sad.

 Vasectomies

 Another topic that commonly comes up is when a dad has agreed with their partner that they have enough kids and they’re getting a vasectomy.
+As anyone paying attention expects, I fully support this and share my blog post about my procedure.

 Shitty replies in these posts are usually rampant.

-• General misinformation about what a vasectomy does.
+- General misinformation about what a vasectomy does.
 (No, it doesn’t affect our hormones, our sexual performance, or anything else except ability to conceive)

-• “You’re not a real man if you can’t impregnate a woman” toxic shit.
-Then they link to an infowars style website about the “pussification of American men” or something.
+- “You’re not a real man if you can’t impregnate a woman” toxic shit.
+Then they link to an Infowars style website about the “pussification of American men” or something.

 The Incel Dad